Designer/Creator: Lindy van der Merwe/Unknown/Traditional

 Origami has brightened our world with fragrant flowers that always bloom and stars that shine beyond this finite time and space.

-Folding level: Easy/Beginner
+Folding level: Easy/Intermediate

 Description and more information: